 Paul McCartney once called this, "Our greatest philosophical song."

-This was recorded in mono on one-track tape.
+"Love Me Do" was recorded in mono on one-track tape.
 No stereo version exists.

 This song has been covered by The Brady Bunch, The Chipmunks, Dick Hyman, Flaco Jimenez, Madooo, The Persuasions, Sandie Shaw, Ringo Starr and Bobby Vee.